 The project has progressed from theory into a functioning system under active development.

-This is a new system for transformers designed to prioritize operator stability in NLP, especially negation and constraint logic, over general-purpose conversational flexibility.
+This is a new system for transformers designed to prioritize operator stability in NLP, especially negation and constraint logic.

 Design Priorities